Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Fitting to a data-adapted nonlinear three-box model

 In order to consider noise-induced tipping, we include stochastic terms with non-trivial covariance.
 We write the model as

-where $\bm{x}(t)=(S_{\rm{Nor.}},S_{\rm{Trop.}})$ is a vector that represents the salinities in the $Nor.$ and $Trop.$ regions of Figure \ref{fig:boxregions} at a time step $t$ and $\bm{f}$ is the box model from \ref{app:3box_parameters}.
+where $\bm{x}(t)=(S_{\rm{Nor.}},S_{\rm{Trop.}})$ is a vector that represents the salinities in the $\rm{Nor.}$ and $\rm{Trop.}$ regions of Figure \ref{fig:boxregions} at a time step $t$ and $\bm{f}$ is the box model from S3.
 We assume stationary additive white noise; $\bm{B}$ is a constant matrix of driving noise amplitudes and $\bm{W}_t$ is a vector of standard independent Wiener processes (each component of $\bm{W}_t$ is a Brownian motion with zero mean).
 Note that only if $\bm{B}$ is diagonal then there are independent noise processes acting on each component.

 An approximate negative log-likelihood method was used \parencite{sarkka19} to fit the noise model to the decadal averages for each of the four CMIP6 control runs.

-More details are given in \ref{app:3box_parameters} and \ref{app:mle}.
-In each case, the log-likelihood method was used to minimise the bias between the box model simulations and the salinity time series extracted for the CMIP6 models (Fig. \ref{fig:Salinity_temp_data}).The log likelihood method can be used to estimate a number of `unknown' noise parameters of the system.
-The estimated noise covariance and some optimised freshwater flux values are included in Table \ref{tab:Qestimated}, and the noise covariance decomposed into the noise amplitudes $\bm{B}$, presented in the following sub-section.
-This optimisation ensures we are only estimating the noise term in $\bm{B}$ and not some offset in the system, or other dynamics.
+More details are given in S3 and S4.
+In each case, the log-likelihood method was used to minimise the bias between the box model simulations and the salinity time series extracted for the CMIP6 models (Figure \ref{fig:Salinity_temp_data}).
+The log-likelihood method can be used to estimate a number of `unknown' noise parameters of the system.
+The estimated noise covariance and some optimised freshwater flux values are included in Table S4, and the noise covariance decomposed into the noise amplitudes, $\bm{B}$, presented in the following sub-section.
+This optimisation ensures we are only estimating the noise term in $\bm{B}$, and not some offset in the system or other dynamics.
 This method was found to give a better fit of the box model to the GCM salinities than the method used by \textcite{Alkhayuon19}.